Skip to content

 If you are never cited, the problem may be access, not content.
 Perplexity leans heavily on the Bing index for live answers, so a page that is not indexed in Bing is effectively invisible to it regardless of how well it ranks on Google.
 Use Bing Webmaster Tools URL Inspection to confirm your priority pages are indexed, and remember that Google rank does not carry over automatically to AI answers.

-What they do not give you is a diagnosis.
-A score does not tell you which prompts you lost, which competitor took the citation, or whether the cause sits in your access, your content, or the sources around you.
-They also tend to present a single number for something that is non-deterministic by design, which can make an unstable result look precise.
-Treat the tool score as a thermometer, not an x-ray.
-The manual check above is what turns the number into a reason.
+What none of these give you is the diagnosis itself.
+A score or a mention count does not tell you which prompt you lost, which competitor took the citation, or whether the cause sits in access, content, or the sources around you.
+Free checkers also tend to present a single number for something that is non-deterministic by design, which can make an unstable result look precise.
+Treat any tool score as a thermometer, not an x-ray — the manual check above, or a structured audit, is what turns the number into a reason.

 How to read your results: access, understanding, or authority